Knowit-Experience-MarTech/ga4-documentation-administration-solution/Looker-Studio/Basic/README.md

 # Looker Studio - Basic - Using Google Sheet as Data Source
-Documentation for creating basic Looker Studio report for presenting Event & Parameter Documentation without Status, in addition to Annotations.
+Documentation for creating basic Looker Studio report for presenting Event & Parameter Documentation without Documentation Status, in addition to Annotations.
 Google Sheet will be used as Data Source.

 * Make a copy of the [**Looker Studio GA4 Basic Documentation report**](https://lookerstudio.google.com/reporting/43387b12-cfe6-43ba-8e0c-afcf1a46a0f8/page/p_nkztye53cd)
   * If you are a consultant and are doing the documentation on behalf of a client, it's recommended to copy Looker Studio with an email belonging to the clients organization.
 This way ownership to Looker Studio can be transferred within the clients organization.